Create New App

 This specifies the template rendering engine.
 It defaults to slang, the Slim-inspired templating language.

-Change your current directory to
+Change your current directory to weblog

 Amber makes it easy to interact with your database.
 Amber supports Postgres, MySql, and Sqlite.